devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

   `rpm`

 # Additional Tasks for Student Practice
-  1. Check what is gpg in yum and how it will be be used to enable security
+  1. Check what is gpg in yum and how it will be used to enable security
   2. Explore `rpm` commands deal the task that what `yum` is doing.
   3. How a repository can be created on your own.
   4. Explore cleaning cache in `yum`.